FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st April 2022.md

 area.
 Great work has been done on the roads and on the various drainage schemes carried

-out but the ongoing maintenance is needed.---
+out but the ongoing maintenance is needed.
+---